krunalr13/youtube/README.md

-# This is a YouTube clone made using React, Redux and Youtube APIs.
+# This is a YouTube clone made using React, Redux, Tailwind CSS and Youtube APIs.